jardieljr/derivatives/README.md

 	More is preferred to less by investors and they agree on the function of underlying asset’s variance σ2, which is considered to be constant

 Considering the fact that these assumptions are satisfied, the Black-Scholes formula is obtained.

-The mathematical formulae applied for both a call and a put option and it is as follows:
+The mathematical formulae can be applied for both a call and a put option and is as follows:

 ![Screenshot](Form2_Github.png)